 At the BSA our purpose is to be a stepping stone for athletes aiming to achieve a world class level of performance in Alpine ski racing.
 No other training group in the UK comes close to helping so many young racers to bridge the gap from aspiring child ski racer to national team junior.

 The sports programme involves technical ski training, free skiing, gate training, strategy, psychology, video work, all aspects of fitness conditioning and cross-training in other sports.

 Racers have a daily routine of stretching and regular conditioning supervised in groups of six by their coach for the week.
 The BSA gym contains ski specific exercise machines, balance, strength and co-ordination equipment.
 To make the very most of their stay at the academy, racers are encouraged to work towards a high level of fitness before arrival.
 Trainees are taught how to prepare and maintain their ski equipment.
 BSA coaches ensure that all trainees' ski equipment is regularly serviced and prepped to race standard.

 From December the BSA opens its doors to competitive young British ski racers preparing for the Anglo Scottish Cup in January 2023 Adapting the tutoring schedule where necessary, we attend British run (BASS) events such as the Welsh Alpine Champs at the end of January and the English Champs in half term.
 The Interschool Ski Challenge in March is always a highlight and dovetails nicely with the Aiglon School Cup races in Switzerland.
 See GBSKI.com for all upcoming race information as well as invitations and how to enter.

-We have a strong support programme for elite racers over 16 who attend camps and international (FIS) races year round.
+We have a strong support programme for elite racers 16 and over, who attend camps and international (FIS) races year round.
 There are many events locally in Pila and in the Aosta valley.
 Other Italian regions, the Swiss Valais and the Haute Savoie are also accessible.